AresValley/Artemis-DB/static/194/description.md

-GOES HRIT is a retransmission of satellite imagery and other information from the GOES-R series of satellites.
+Comes from the geostationary satellites GOES 16 and GOES 17.
+Relays information about water levels, lightning strikes, and other information.